pyControl/docs/docs/contributing.md

 - Documentation improvements
 - Bug reports and patch reviews

-To get started improving pyControl, fork the relevent pyControl repository on [GitHub](https://github.com/pyControl).
+To get started improving pyControl, fork the relevant pyControl repository on [GitHub](https://github.com/pyControl).

 The default branch of the repository contains the last numbered release.
 The dev branch contains the latest version which typically has more features but may be more buggy. pyControl development should build on the latest commit in the dev branch to facilitate integrating it back into the codebase.